danmarksmiljoeportal/lagvaelgeren/README.md

 DataDeling consists of three high level parts:

-* Lagvælger - Vue 3 reusable component as npm package
+* Lagvælger - Vue 3 reusable components as npm package
 * Databutik - Vue 3 reusable component as npm package
 * Datakatalog service - REST service providing an API to access a catalog of Datasets